nekooooooooo/advent-of-code-2023-python/README.md

 # Advent of Code 2023 Python
-My non-competitive attempt of Advent of Code 2023
+My non-competitive attempt at Advent of Code 2023